What is Cervical Cancer?

 - People on oral contraceptive drugs

 - Multiple Pregnancies

-Cervical cancer is preventatble to a large extent through proper tests and monitoring.
+It is preventable to a large extent through proper tests and monitoring.
 These include:

 - Pap smear test: Every 3-5 years with regular follow up can reduce the chances of getting the disease by 80%

-- Barrier contraception: This includes use of condoms which provides some protection against the disease.
+- Barrier contraception: This includes the use of condoms that provides some protection against the disease.

-- Vaccination: There si a vaccine which helps prevent contracting Human papilloma virus, the vaccines are between 92% and 100% effective against HPV 16 and 18 up to at least 8 years.
+- Vaccination: There is a vaccine that helps prevent contracting Human papillomavirus, the vaccines are between 92% and 100% effective against HPV 16 and 18 up to at least 8 years.